Top Recruitment Trends for 2021

 - Employer Branding (22%)

-- While investing in marketing leadership can be expensive, a cohesive marketing vision is incredibly beneficial to the long term success of a firm.
-Small firms were more than twice as likely to cite branding as a top priority for 2021 than their larger counterparts.
+- While investing in marketing leadership can be expensive, a cohesive marketing vision is incredibly beneficial to the long term success of a recruitment business.
+Small agencies were more than twice as likely to cite branding as a top priority for 2021 than their larger counterparts.